 Another very exciting announcement from our side today: we have a new team member here at the ‘Mine!!
 Mike Hoskins, who many of you know already as a beacon of the diabetes online community, and a recent freelancer here, has just signed on as our new Managing Editor!

 Like me, Mike has a background in journalism and is passionate about patient advocacy.
-He's spent the last 6 years as a lead reporter at Indiana Lawyer/IBJ Media Corp., all the while writing about diabetes on the side.
-Now he gets a chance — like Allison and I — to turn this passion into his day job.
+He’s spent the last 6 years as a lead reporter at Indiana Lawyer/IBJ Media Corp., all the while writing about diabetes on the side.
+Now he gets a chance to turn this passion into his day job.
 Woohoo!
-We're so glad to have him, and I'm so proud to oversee the growth of this site!
+We’re so glad to have him, and I’m so proud to oversee the growth of this site!

 Our goal here is to keep bringing you, on a daily basis, enlightening and entertaining content that you all care about in your lives with diabetes.
-We like to call the 'Mine "a diabetes newspaper with a personal twist."
+We like to call the ‘Mine “a diabetes newspaper with a personal twist.”
 Got any suggestions for us?
-We've now got a TEAM to respond ... three and a half of us!
-(Wil, our beloved Q&A Columnist and Correspondent being the half ;) )
+We’ve now got a TEAM to respond … three of us!
+(There also Wil Dubois, our beloved Q&A Columnist and fellow type 1 on the team!

 Yes, my name is Mike, and I’m an insulin addict.
 Have been since age 5, back in March 1984, just a handful of months before starting kindergarten.
 With my mom being a type 1 herself since the same young age, my parents quickly caught on to all my classic symptoms — and the rest is history.
 While my mom saw the diabetes evolution from the “dark ages,” I came on the D-scene in what was the dawning of a new age with the advent of home blood meters and just before everyone began relying on the Hemoglobin A1c test.
 Took two (or more) shots for the first 17 years before turning to an insulin pump during my final year of college in 2001.